nerdvision/nerdulator-java/README.md

 ## Configure

-To configure the agent, change the NV_API key in the Dockerfile.
+To configure the agent, change the NV_API_KEY key in the Dockerfile.